nicosantangelo/hangouts-chrome-notifications/README.md

 It supports multiple Hangouts instances (if you're using Gmail along with Hangouts a tab) and adds an *Online* notification.

+**Remember!** You need to keep your gmail, inbox or hangouts tab open for the extension to work.
+I am not affiliated with Google in any way, so it's the best that I can do :)

 ## Notifies you when

 - A contact becomes online